At a Glance

 ✨Show Your Passion for Helping Others

-During the interview, make sure to express your genuine passion for working with children and young people.
+During the interview, make sure to express your genuine passion for supporting children and young people.
 Share specific examples of how you've made a positive impact in their lives, as this will resonate well with the interviewers.

 ✨Highlight Relevant Experience